A Practical Guide to Securing Institutional Real Estate Investment

 Real-World Win: Packaging Works

 A developer in the UK wanted institutional real estate investment for logistics.
 Instead of offering one warehouse, they grouped three facilities with long, 15-year leases to major tenants.
-This smart packaging raised £180m from two big pension funds in just four months (PwC case study, 2024).
+This smart packaging raised £180m from two big pension funds in just four months.
 The key was presenting the assets as a stable, large-scale platform.

 What’s Next: Future Real Estate Growth Areas